A merger of faith communities from St. John, St. Columbkille, St. Joseph, and St. Ignatius.

 5. If you have purchased digital access, you can watch it on The Chosen web player

-Donating Part of Your IRA’s Required Minimum Distribution
+Donating Part of Your IRA’s Required Minimum Distribution Can Benefit You and Your Parish

 If you have a traditional IRA – and if you are 72 years old or older — you are required to take a Required Minimum Distribution.
 If you donate all or part of that distribution to a qualified non-profit 501(c)(3), such as Good Shepherd Parish or the Catholic Diocese of Saginaw, you will avoid paying income tax on your distribution.
 The charity to which you are making the donation also will not pay taxes on your gift.